mlswg/mls-protocol/draft-ietf-mls-protocol.md

 include and considers the rest invalid.
-The committer MUST consider invalid any Add or Update proposal if the Credential in the contained KeyPackage shares the same signature key with a Credential in any leaf of the group, or if the LeafNode in the KeyPackage shares the same `public_key` with another LeafNode in the group.
+The committer MUST consider invalid any Add or Update proposal if the Credential in the contained KeyPackage shares the same signature key with a Credential in any leaf of the group, or if the LeafNode in the KeyPackage shares the same `encryption_key` with another LeafNode in the group.

 The Commit MUST NOT combine proposals sent within different epochs.
 Due to the